maltyxx/docker-fail2ban/README.md

 ### Custom actions and filters

 Custom actions, filters and jails can be added in `/etc/fail2ban/action.d`, `/etc/fail2ban/filter.d` and `/etc/fail2ban/jail.d`.
-If you add an action/filter that already exists, it will be overriden.

 > :warning: Container has to be restarted to propagate changes